aspose-words/Aspose.Words-for-Java/README.md

 ###Data

-+ Input Documents - Each example contains a Data directory which contains any input Word Documents used in the example.
++ Input Documents - Each example directory contains a Data directory which contains any input documents or files used in the example.
 + Northwind.mdb - Many examples use this Microsoft Access Database found under the "Database" directory for demonstrating merging data into documents.

 ###Output

-+ Most examples will perform operations on documents and save them into the Data directory.
-This directory is found inside each of the examples e.g "\(ExampleName)\Java\Data\".
++ Most examples will perform operations on documents and save them into the Data directory found in the example directory.
 + Other examples print output to the console.
-+ Some printing examples will display a print preview dialog and allow you to print the document output.
++ Some examples may display print preview dialog and print to a specified printer.

 ###Help Material